SpikePuppet/db-day-notes/aurora-ha-dr-design-patterns.md

 - One AZ fails - no impact on storage
 - Writes make 6 copies, and wait for 4 acknowledgements to come back to say it's done
 - Reads - as long as there's three copies across AZ's you're good

+- Just write log records - just instructions on how to change the database (high level idea).
+That's what gets written.
+- Storage understands these records, so it knows what to do with it